alexieyizhe/uni-notes/2A/STAT 231/Notes/section_1-3-graphs+relative_risk.md

 ![image-20181209154114957](/Users/alexieyizhe/Google Drive/University/2A/STAT 231/Notes/section_1-3-graphs.assets/image-20181209154114957-4388074.png)

-We want to find if there is a relatinship between IQ and brain size in the above chart.
+We want to find if there is a relationship between IQ and brain size in the above chart.
 We introduce an additional measure to judge **correlation** between two variates: the **sample correlation**, given by:

 ![image-20181209154241279](/Users/alexieyizhe/Google Drive/University/2A/STAT 231/Notes/section_1-3-graphs.assets/image-20181209154241279-4388161.png)